Human Resource Consultant Assistant 2

 - Enroll employees for training and process employee professional development reimbursements

-- Prepare purchase requests for annual blanket and monthly purchase orders
+- Prepare purchase requests for monthly and annual blanket purchase orders

-- Maintain P-Card expenditure records for HR and Professional Development accounts, balancing to monthly invoices
+- Maintain Purchase Card expenditure records for HR and Professional Development accounts, balancing to monthly invoices

 - Maintain budget expenditure records for two budgets, balancing to monthly budget reports